 A5 gets you everything (except the A1 exclusive Windows 10 Education A1 management) the other two bundles come with, plus: PSTN integration, Advanced eDiscovery, Customer Lockbox, MyAnalytics, Office 365 A5 ATP, Threat Intelligence, and Windows Defender ATP.

-We’ve been familiar with most of the components of M365 for a while now.
-So why do we have this whole new Microsoft 365 thing?
+We’ve been familiar with most of the components of Microsoft 365 for a while now.
+So why do we have this whole new bundle?

 For smaller businesses, it’s an opportunity to get a Windows 10 Pro licenses and EMS capabilities for not much more than the current Office 365 subscription cost.